iotaledger/chronicle.rs/documentation/docs/getting_started.md

 ### Build Chronicle

-You can follow these steps to build Chronicle from source:
+You can follow these steps to build Chronicle from the source:

 1. Clone this repository: